sirikon.me

 As an actual person that works in this garbage fire called software development and NOT a Medium shitposter, this is something that you might run into.

-Having multiple processes in a container involves that, at least, one of them should be the ruling one, PID 1.
-(Sorry anarchists and flat organizations believers, reality exists, go cry at your V for Vendetta poster).
+Having multiple processes in a container involves that, at least, one of them should be the ruling one, PID 1, which should:

 You could solve these problems, and many more, with something like systemd or s6-overlay, but for me that's way too much for starting a couple of processes together.